mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 ### Changelog

+* v1.4.6
+  * Moving to pyproject.toml from setup.py
+  * Module loading is now dependent on General Utilities rather than this (runassociationtesting) repository
+  * Base covariates can now be ignored when running models using the --ignore-base flag
+    * The --ignore-base flag removes ALL base covariates (age, age2, sex, PC1..10, wes_batch)
+    * To add base covariates back into the model, two approaches can be used:
+      * They can be specified using the --categorical_covariates (for wes_batch, sex) or --quantitative_covariates (for age, age_squared, PC1, PC2, PC3, PC4, PC5, PC6, PC7, PC8, PC9, PC10) flags
+        * Note that EXACT matches must be used as shown above (e.g., sex does not match Sex) and individual PCs must be specified
+      * They can be provided as part of the file provided to --covarfile.
+        * Names must match the headers in --covarfile
+  * Module version numbers are now specified in dxapp.json

 * v1.4.5
   * Added the CommandExecutor class to manage import of Docker files and running commands via Docker
     * This change ensures that all modules import the same Docker file at import